top of page

 • Paralysis, paraplegia, quadriplegia

-Construction workers injured on the job have the right to pursue a workers’ compensation claim, although these benefits may not cover all your damages.
-Workers or others injured on a construction site may pursue legal action against the at-fault party and their insurance company.
+Construction workers injured on the job have the right to pursue a workers' compensation claim, although the benefits might not cover all damages.
+Individuals injured on a construction site may also initiate legal action against the liable party and their insurance company.

-At any given time on an active construction site, the general contractor and multiple subcontractors may all have activities underway.
-Typically, the general contractor or construction manager bears the burden of establishing and enforcing safety protocols and guidelines.
-If the site superintendent or project manager fails to enforce these policies and a safety breach occurs, their company may fault any accidents that occur.
+Establishing who is at fault for a serious construction accident can be complex.
+A construction site is often a hub of simultaneous activities with the general contractor and multiple subcontractors involved.
+Typically, the general contractor or construction manager is responsible for enforcing safety protocols and guidelines.
+If these policies are not enforced, and a safety breach occurs, their company may be liable for any accidents that ensue.

-However, subcontractors may also have responsibility for their employees’ negligence.
-The property’s owner, developer or manager may also bear some or the entire fault for an accident, depending on the circumstances.
+Subcontractors may also be held accountable for their employees' negligence.
+The property's owner, developer, or manager can also bear some or the entire fault for an accident, depending on the circumstances.

-Once we determine whose negligence led to your injury accident, our legal team will build a case to demonstrate the at-fault party’s liability by demonstrating the legal elements of negligence.
+After determining the party whose negligence led to the accident, our legal team will build a solid case by demonstrating the legal elements of negligence:

-• Duty of care – Every contracting firm working onsite owes a duty of care to its own employees, other workers, and the public.
-As an example, an earthwork contractor must ensure that employees have the proper training to operate heavy machinery.
-A window contractor must require its employees to use scaffolding properly, including tying off to prevent falls and wearing proper safety gear.
+• Duty of Care: Each contracting firm working onsite has a duty of care towards its employees, other workers, and the public.
+For instance, an earthwork contractor must ensure proper training for employees operating heavy machinery.
+A window contractor must enforce the use of scaffolding correctly, including preventive measures to avoid falls and the use of appropriate safety gear.

-• Actual damages – The final legal element of negligence is actual economic damage or the provable value of your construction accident loss.
-We will demonstrate actual damages by providing copies of medical bills, wage statements, medical expert testimony, and other documentation as necessary.
+• Actual Damages: The final legal element of negligence is the provable value of your construction accident loss.
+We demonstrate actual damages by providing evidence like medical bills, wage statements, medical expert testimony, and other necessary documentation.

 Bridge Construction